gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

     ![select the user .ssh file](resources/vs-code-open-config-file.png)

-5. Configure the ssh connection file.
+5. Set the SSH connection configuration.
 You will need the IP Address of the Raspberry Pi and the user name assigned to you for the hands-on lab.
-Make the changes then save the changes.
+Make the changes then save.

     ![configure host details](resources/vs-code-config-host-details.png)

-6. Select Remote SSH: Connect to Host
+6. Click the Open Remote Windows button (bottom left) then select **Remote SSH: Connect to Host**

     ![connect to host](resources/vs-code-connect-host.png)